 Guild of the Christ Child (GOTCC) - Is your family growing?
 Please let us know!
 If you are expecting, adopting, fostering, and anything in between, please email Maria Elliott at so that we can pray for you and your family.
 Upon the arrival of a new family member, our Guild of the Christ Child ministry team delivers a basket of love to your front porch.

 Nursery Care is available from 9:00am - 12:00pm for children age 3 and under.
-A Safe Church, Safe Communities certified adult is supported by our High School Nursery Ministry Team that welcomes our littles friends with joy and excitement.
+A Safe Church, Safe Communities certified adult is supported by our High School Nursery Ministry Team to welcome our littles friends with joy and excitement.
 High schoolers interested in joining this paid ministry team should email .

 The Pray Ground is located at the front, left of the church and serves as a place where young children can experience worship while being physically comfortable.
 Spirit Bags, soft materials, and books are available in this place.
 Please help your child enjoy this space quietly and peacefully.